 Take pediatric care, for example.
 Course options could vary from a basic overview of clinical pediatric nutrition to a course on reducing pain during minor procedures or an advanced course on technical skills in pediatric emergency nursing.
 CE and CME courses can involve new clinical information about disease processes and syndromes that physicians and nurses see on a regular basis, and they can also offer opportunities to learn about new or rare conditions and how to approach them.

-In community and integrated health care, apart from physical diseases and how to treat them, CE and CME courses can also provide information on behavioral and mental health care topics like suicide, motivational interviewing techniques, trauma-informed care, substance misuse and other psychosocial issues.
+In community and integrated health care, apart from physical diseases and how to treat them, CE and CME courses can also provide information on behavioral and mental health care topics like suicide, motivational interviewing techniques, trauma-informed care, substance use disorder and other psychosocial issues.